rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 ## Tabbed Content within a Document

 Tabbed content is formatted in a similar way to admonitions.
 Instead of three exclamation marks or three question marks, it begins with three equal signs.
-All of the admonition formatting (4 spaces, etc.) applies to this content.
+All the admonition formatting (4 spaces, etc.) applies to this content.
 An example of this is where documentation might need a different procedure for a different Rocky Linux version.
 When using tabbed content for versions, the most recent release of Rocky Linux should come first.
 At the time of this writing, that was 9.0:

 === "9.0"